 William was also recently involved in a successful application to discharge an order under section 215 of the Town and Country Act 1990 (under which an authority may take steps requiring land to be cleaned up when its condition adversely affects the amenity of the area).

-William is currently involved in a substantial, high value litigation between operators involved in the recycling, management and disposal of waste materials.
+William is also currently involved in a substantial, high value litigation between operators involved in the management, disposal and recycling of household waste materials.

 Town and village greens, commons and highways